The 5 Areas Of Project Management And How To Manage Each Area

 8. Stakeholder Engagement:

 Effective stakeholder management is crucial for project success.
-Knowledge of stakeholder areas helps in identifying and engaging with key individuals, aligning their interests with project goals.
+Knowledge of stakeholder areas helps in identifying and engaging with key individuals and aligning their interests with project goals.

 9. Time Management: